engicoder/kroy360_usb/README.md

 ### Operation

 #### Data
-Data is received from the keyboard as a 7 bit scan code on data lines D0..D6.
+Data is received from the keyboard as a 7 bit scan code on data lines *D0..D6*.
 Each key position has a unique scan code.
-The up or down state of the key is set by the KS line with a high value indicating the down state and a low value indicating the up state.
-The P! line is pulled low by the keyboard when a key state change has been detected.
-The converter reads the data including key state and then pulls P2 low momentary (~20us) to release the keyboards data latch.
+The up or down state of the key is set by the *KS* line with a high value indicating the down state and a low value indicating the up state.
+The *P1* line is pulled low by the keyboard when a key state change has been detected.
+The converter reads the data including key state and then pulls *P2* low momentary (~20us) to release the keyboards data latch.
-If multiple keys are down, the KS line indicates the state of the last key change.
+If multiple keys are down, the *KS* line indicates the state of the last key change.

-### Status LEDs
+#### Status LEDs
-The keyboard has 3 status LEDs on the following keys: Caps Lock, Type Specs and Edit Mode.
-Each LED has a dedicated line.
+The keyboard has 3 keys with integrated status LEDs; *Caps Lock*, *Type Specs* and *Edit Mode*.
+Each LED has a dedicated interface line.
 Pulling the line low turns the LED on.

 #### Display
 The display is a Hitachi H2525 239x20 dot graphical lcd display.
 The display does not have a dedicated controller.
 The rows and columns of the display are driven by a chain of HD44104 shift registers.
-Data must be sent as a continuous, synchronous data stream using data line D and clock line CL2.
-The CL1 line latches each 239 bit row of data.
-The FLM line indicates the beginning of a new frame of data.
+Data must be sent as a continuous, synchronous data stream using data line *D* and clock line *CL2*.
+The *CL1* line latches each 239 bit row of data.
+The *FLM* line indicates the beginning of a new frame of data.
 Each frame is 20 rows of data.
-The M line is the polarity of the LCD drive voltage.
-The M line should be toggled every frame or the intensity of the pixels will fade.
-The display requires both a +5V (VDD) and -5V *(VEE) supply.
-The VO line a bias voltage that changes the angle from which the pixels can be seen.
+The *M* line is the polarity of the LCD drive voltage.
+The *M* line should be toggled every frame or the intensity of the pixels will fade.
+The display requires both a +5V (*VDD*) and -5V (*VEE*) supply.
+The *VO* line a bias voltage that changes the angle from which the pixels can be seen.

 ## Hardware